Using the Snowflake Method to Write a Novel

 If you are imagining the snowflake metaphor, this is when the triangle turns into a star.
 Building off the details in your one-sentence summary, add a few elements here and there until you have retold your story in five sentences.

 This is where you will introduce your major plot points.
-If you’re a fan of using the three-act structure, you’ll want to include:
+If you’re a fan of the three-act structure, you’ll want to include:

 - The exposition (what is the status quo at the start of the story)